Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 6. Gifts and Contributions

-Before making any large donation, you should make sure the organization that’s going to receive your money will be a good steward of those funds.
+Before making any large donation, you should make sure the organization that’s going to get your money will be a good steward of those funds.
 You can do that with the tools on these websites:

 Every charity has different overhead costs.
 The websites listed above will help you determine how much of your donation goes to its intended purpose vs. those overhead costs.